USS Gentry

-USS Gentry (DE-349) was a John C. Butler-class destroyer escort acquired by the U.S. Navy during World War II.
+USS Gentry (DE-349) was a John C. Butler-class destroyer escort acquired by the United States Navy during World War II.
 The primary purpose of the destroyer escort was to escort and protect ships in convoy, in addition to other tasks as assigned, such as patrol or radar picket.

 Gentry was named after Wayne Roy Gentry who was killed in action 2 November 1942 in the Solomon Islands area while serving as a pilot in a Marine Scout-Bombing Squadron and was posthumously awarded the Air Medal.
 The destroyer escort's keel was laid down 13 December 1943 by the Consolidated Steel Corporation at their yard in Orange, Texas.
 Gentry was launched on 15 February 1944, sponsored by Miss Jean Maxine Gentry, Lt.
 Gentry's sister and commissioned on 14 June 1944.

 Operational history

 World War II North Atlantic operations

 Following shakedown off Bermuda and duty as a school ship at Norfolk, Virginia, Gentry arrived at New York on 25 September 1944.
-Between 6 October and 23 December, she made two round-trip, convoy-escort voyages out of New York to Marseilles, France, and Oran, Algeria.
+Between 6 October and 23 December, she made two round-trip, convoy-escort voyages out of New York to Marseille, France, and Oran, Algeria.
 Gentry then sailed from New London, Connecticut on 9 January 1945 escorting the submarines Bullhead and Lionfish to Key West, Florida.